prajwalka/prajwalka.github.io/research/postdoc/watmus.md

   <h3>Highlights</h3>
   <ol class="rd-highlights">
-    <li>TOPIC IN PROGRESS, STAY TUNED!!</li>
+    <li>RESEARCH IN PROGRESS, STAY TUNED!!</li>
   </ol>

   <p class="rd-ack"><em>
-    Acknowledgement: Currently being conducted in the <a href="https://cmrl.jhu.edu/" target="_blank">Computational Mechanics Research Laboratory (CMRL)</a> headed by Dr. Somnath Ghosh at Johns Hopkins University, and is funded by the Office of Naval Research.
+    Acknowledgment: Currently being conducted in the <a href="https://cmrl.jhu.edu/" target="_blank">Computational Mechanics Research Laboratory (CMRL)</a> headed by Dr. Somnath Ghosh at Johns Hopkins University, and is funded by the Office of Naval Research.
   </em></p>

   </div>